flybywiresim/website/src/posts/development-update-native-msfs-2024-a380x.md

 ![](/img/notam-images/native-2024-a380x/a380x-native-02.jpg)

 Unlocking the native capabilities of the Microsoft Flight Simulator 2024 platform allows us to take this promise a step further, maximizing both visual immersion and system performance without compromising on fidelity.
-And the open source nature of our developments fosters collaboration and co-learning of how to develop for this next-generation simulation platform.
+Moreover, the open source nature of our developments fosters collaboration and co-learning of how to develop for this next-generation simulation platform.

 ---